IBM-Cloud/docs/local/index.md

 *Figure 1. {{site.data.keyword.Bluemix_notm}} Local architecture*

-The inception virtual machine runs in a network behind your customer firewall in a network that has outbound connectivity to the IBM operations center through Relay.
+The inception virtual machine runs behind your customer firewall in a network that has outbound connectivity to the IBM operations center through Relay.
 The {{site.data.keyword.Bluemix_notm}} platform components and core features that support the platform components run in a private, isolated virtual local area network (VLAN). {{site.data.keyword.Bluemix_notm}} Local uses a VLAN for the private subnet.
 Using a private subnet rather than a public VLAN is more secure and can help avoid routing issues.
 The set of core features that support the platform include the following:

 <dl>
 <dt>**Monitoring and logging**</dt>